Discussing and Disclosing a Mental Health Condition

 Data Protection and the Equality Act

 A mental health disclosure is deemed to be sensitive personal information under the General Data Protection Regulation (GDPR 2018) and must be treated accordingly.
-Generally speaking, the information you provide will only be shared with people who need to know, at the time you are disclosing.
+Generally speaking, the information you provide will only be shared with people who need to know, at the time you are disclosing, unless there is risk to life.

 If you do disclose a mental health condition, the Equality Act (incorporating the Disability Discrimination Act) means that it would in fact be unlawful for anyone employed by the University to discriminate against you, and University staff will follow the General Data Protection Regulation to ensure the information you provide is processed appropriately and sensitively.